Christianyul/Cincinnatus-project/README.md

 Uploading files with flask: http://flask.pocoo.org/docs/0.12/patterns/fileuploads/

-Remember that you can find about any library mentioned the requirements.txt file by just googling it
+Remember that you can find about any library mentioned in the requirements.txt file by just googling it